1919 Tour de France

-The 1919 Tour de France was the 13th edition of the Tour de France, taking place from 29 June to 27 July over a total distance of 5560 km.
+The 1919 Tour de France was the 13th edition, taking place from 29 June to 27 July covering a total distance of 5560 km.
 It was the first Tour de France after World War I, and was won by Firmin Lambot.
 Following the tenth stage, the yellow jersey, given to the leader of the general classification, was introduced, and first worn by Eugène Christophe.

 The fighting in World War I had ravaged the French road system, which made cycling difficult.
 As a result, the average speed (24.056 km/h) and the number of finishing cyclists (ten) were the lowest in history.

 Background

-Since the previous Tour de France in 1914, it was impossible to organise the Tour de France due to World War I. Tour organiser Henri Desgrange always wanted to organise a new Tour after the war, and within days after the end of the war, the organisation of the 1919 Tour de France started.
+Since the previous Tour de France in 1914, it was impossible to organize the Tour de France due to World War I. Tour organizer Henri Desgrange always wanted to organize a Tour after the war, and within days after the end of the war, the organization of the 1919 Tour de France started.